 Learning requires time.
 If you completed the questionnaire in the previous chapter, you also indicated the time it took you to master the learning issue (Question 2).
 It may have been a very short period of time (e.g. to learn the basics of a game), or it may have taken years (e.g. to master a musical instrument).
 In both cases, a few or many other activities usually took place simultaneously.
 Learning a musical instrument does not fully occupy one's time, and learning to play a parlour game, which usually serves entertainment purposes, typically involves a lot of chit-chat and fun.
-Yet even learning a which we are unable to pay full attention to other things.
+Yet even learning a single name or a phone number requires a certain amount of time during which we are unable to pay full attention to other things.
 There is no doubt that cognitive processes, even though they sometimes seem to happen very quickly, do need time.
 Nervous impulses have to go through neurons, be passed on from one to another, and be processed in various ways.